-Croatia: Boating & cycling the Dalmatian coast
+Croatia: Boating & electric bike cycling the Dalmatian coast

-8 days | An active photographic extravaganza with boating and cycling
+8 days | An active photographic extravaganza with boating & electric bike cycling

-tour dates: 15 July 2017
+tour dates: 07 July 2020

 ■ 8 unforgettable days of fun, adventure and superlative photography

 ■ Sailing & boating on flat water, swim, sunbathe

 ■ Electric bike cycling in the Southern Dalmatian islands with dramatic scenery